-The Health benefits of elderberry tea the nature has always provided us with an infinite variety of plants and herbs to improve our overall health.
+The Health benefits of elderberry tea nature have always provided us with an infinite variety of plants and herbs to improve our overall health.
 The elderberry is one of those plants that we have at our disposal, with multiple elderberry health benefits.
 Elderberry is a shrub known as Sambucus nigra, that have been used in folk medicine to heal many health conditions.
 Nowadays, scientists are investigating this plant as an alternative and natural treatment for many diseases, like insomnia, cardiovascular diseases, and many more.

 The most common way to consume this plant by infusion or teas, where you dry up the leaves, stems, and flowers.
 You can also boil the bark and berries to produce an elderberry extract.
 Thus, let’s enlighten on 3 benefits of elderberry tea.